rnld101ust/fit-forge/README.md

-# 🏋️ FitForge — MERN Microservices Fitness Platform - RNLD
+# 🏋️ FitForge — MERN Microservices Fitness Platform

 A **learning-focused** microservices application built to practice real-world patterns with MERN stack and Kubernetes.